5uperb0y/mVCF/mVCF-spec.md

 - **REF (reference event)**: the expected event at the given time point in the standard timeline, encoded using a predefined single-character system for brevity and standardization.
 - **ALT (alternate event)**:  the event or state in the alternate universe or timeline that diverges from the standard reference.
 - **QUAL (quality)**: quantiy score assessing the reliability of the alternate event assertion made in ALT.
 - **FILTER (filter status)**:  filtering status of each event.
-'PASS' denotes that the event has met all filtering criteria, while a semicolon-separated list of failed filter codes is provided for events not passing all filters.
+"PASS" denotes that the event has met all filtering criteria, while a semicolon-separated list of failed filter codes is provided for events not passing all filters.
 - **INFO (additional information)**: extended information in a key-value pair format, separated by semicolons.
 This field is adaptable for including diverse additional data relevant to the event, such as bibliographic references or descriptive annotations.